The Volokh Conspiracy

 But even though a federal price-gouging law isn't a good idea, it's not a terrible idea.
 It will likely have no real impact on consumers, producers, or economic activity.

 I am less sanguine about Harris's scaled-down proposal than Strain is.
 What qualifies as an "emergency" or a "time of crisis" is far from clear.
-In recent years, presidents of both parties have abused "emergency" declarations to circumvent constraints on executive power push through harmful policies, as with Trump's border wall funding diversion and Biden's student loan forgiveness program (eventually invalidated by the Supreme Court).
+In recent years, presidents of both parties have abused "emergency" declarations to circumvent constraints on executive power in order to push through harmful policies, as with Trump's border wall funding diversion and Biden's student loan forgiveness program (eventually invalidated by the Supreme Court).
 When and if Harris tries to turn her new proposal into an actual bill, it will be important to keep an eye on whether and how the proposed law defines what counts as an "emergency."

 In addition, as Strain points out, price controls are harmful even when there is an actual emergency.
 They tend to produce shortages of vital supplies precisely when those goods are most needed.